lncd/Course-Data/documentationDraft.md

 **upperSecond** - accepted int or decimal value.
 Returns courses that have a >= % of upper second class degrees.
 Relates to classification->upperSecond in the schema.

 **lowerSecond** - accepted int or decimal value.
 Returns courses that have a >= % of lower second class degrees.
 Relates to classification->lowerSecond in the schema.

+Modules
+---
+<p>The following criteria relate to module data.</p>
+**code** - Returns a module that has the specified module code.
+Relates to _id in the schema. <br>
+**title** - Returns modules that have a title 'like' the specified key words.
+Relates to title in the schema. <br>
+**department** - Returns modules that have an owning department 'like' the one specified.
+Relates to owningDepartment in schema. <br>
+**subject** - Returns modules that have a subject 'like' the one specified.
+Relates to subject in the schema. <br>
+**synopsis** - Accepts a comma delimited list of words or phrases, returns modules that have these words contained in the synopses.
+Relates to moduleSynopsis in the schema.
+Done on an and/or basis.<br>
+**syllabus** - Accepts a comma delimited list of words or phrases, returns modules that have these words contained in the syllabus.
+Relates to outlineSyllabus in the schema.
+Done on an and/or basis.<br>
+**jacs** - Accepts a comma delimited list of jacs codes, returns modules that have these codes.
+Relates to jacsCodes in the schema.
+Done on an and/or basis.<br>
+**outcomes** - Accepts a comma delimited list of words or phrases, returns modules that have these in their learning outcomes.
+Done on an and/or basis.